hank716/cryptocom_api/DESIGN.md

 ## 📐 Test Case Design Principles

-We followed several principles for test case design:
+Followed several principles for test case design:

 - **Data-driven Testing**: test payloads are stored in JSON for parameterized execution
 - **Boundary Value Analysis**: especially for numeric fields such as depth or granularity